Skip to content

 Custom agents, skills, and plugins are GitHub Copilot's three extensibility layers — agents codify team workflows, skills teach Copilot specialized tasks via progressive disclosure, and plugins bundle everything into shareable packages.

-Agent Skills are SKILL.md folders containing instructions, scripts, and resources.
-Copilot auto-loads them when relevant using progressive disclosure — it reads skill metadata first, then loads actual scripts and templates only when needed to avoid context window bloat.
+Agent Skills are SKILL.md folders that hold instructions, scripts, and resources.
+Copilot auto-loads them when relevant through progressive disclosure: it reads the skill metadata first, then loads the scripts and templates only when needed, so the context window stays small.

 Skills surface as slash commands in chat.
-Available across Copilot coding agent, CLI, and VS Code.
+They work across the Copilot coding agent, CLI, and VS Code.

 The Agent Skills specification defines the open standard.
 The microsoft/skills repository provides Azure SDK-specific skills and plugin packages.